Christian-McGowan/Compilers_Project/README.md

 # Simplified Rat24S Compiler

-> A recursive‑descent parser and code generator for a simplified Rat24S language, CPSC 323 Assignment 3.
+> A recursive‑descent parser and code generator for a simplified Rat24S language.

 ---